miacodehub/NLP_Summarizer/README.md

 # Evaluation of the model

 # Limitations of the model

+Since this is a personal project, I used smaller models for retrieval and generation.

+Also, the documents used are primarily text based.
+This may pose as a limitation when there's documents with images and tables or other pictorial representation of data present.

+The following are the limitations in detail:

 **Small evaluation dataset:**
 The current evaluation uses a limited number of manually created questions and does not provide statistically significant performance measurements.